Nutrition transition: Double burden of nutrition

-Subramanian, S. V., Ichiro Kawachi, and George Davey Smith.
-"Income inequality and the double burden of under-and overnutrition in India."
-Journal of Epidemiology & Community Health 61.9 (2007): 802–809.

 Dual burden of disease

 Deemed as a developmental challenge of epidemic proportions, the double burden of disease (DBD) is an emerging global health challenge, that exists predominantly in low-to-middle income countries.
 More specifically, the DBD refers to the dual burden of communicable and non-communicable diseases (NCD).
 Today, over 90 per cent of the world's disease burden occurs in developing regions, and most are attributed to communicable diseases.
-Communicable diseases are infectious diseases that "can be passed between people through proximity, social contact or intimate contact."
+Communicable diseases are infectious diseases that "can be passed between people through proximity, social contact or intimate contact".
 Common diseases in this category include whooping cough or tuberculosis, HIV/AIDs, malaria, influenza (the flu), and mumps.

 As low-to-middle income countries continue to develop, the types of diseases that affecting populations within these countries shifts primarily from infectious diseases, such as diarrhea and pneumonia, to primarily non-communicable diseases, such as cardiovascular disease, cancer and obesity.
 This shift is increasingly being referred to as the risk transition.
 Thus, as globalization and the proliferation of pre-packaged foods continues, traditional diets and lifestyles are changing in many developing countries.
 As such, it is becoming increasingly common to see low-to-middle income countries battle with century old issues such as food insecurity and undernutrition, in addition to emerging health epidemics such as chronic heart disease, hypertension, stroke, and diabetes.
 Diseases once characteristic of industrialized nations, are increasingly becoming health challenges of epidemic proportions in many low-to-middle income countries.